 It’s important to note how much “a lot” of data really is.
 Ten thousand in machine learning is not a big number - we’re talking millions.
 Collecting, storing, and managing such great amounts of data is an enormous challenge, which is why Microblink has a special team designated to that particular task.

 Thanks to publicly available learning tools, developing machine learning prototype solutions is fairly simple.
 It might give an impression that it’s a plug-n-play approach to problem-solving (meaning that it doesn’t take a lot of knowledge or effort to come up with a good solution), but real-life use-cases are far more demanding, considering limitations with respect to model complexity.

 When developing such solutions, great attention needs to be paid to the learning process, the behavior of learned models, and data properties.
-We’ve invested a lot of effort and resources to developing a learning system which would take into account all of those factors.
+We’ve invested a lot of effort and resources into developing a learning system which would take into account all of those factors.
 Some of the main advantages of our system are: the ability to collect and manage huge amounts of data, fast learning on our GPU servers whose number is continuously growing, and detailed analysis of our learned models with respect to precision and performance on mobile devices.
 Our ultimate goal?
 To make machine learning a standard tool across the whole company, in order for it to be used outside of our core development as well.

 One of the problems with machine learning is that learned models which give good results are often too heavy to be used on mobile devices; most of the current industry solutions include some kind of server work to get the results in the shortest possible time.
 Of course, such approach has its flaws, such as an obligatory Internet connection and inability to perform in real time.
 We started pretty early with the development of our proprietary, optimized software for running neural networks directly on mobile devices.
-Today we have a whole team working on its development, and our models perform twice as fast as commonly used open-source alternatives. on open source implementations for running neural networks.
+Today we have a whole team working on its development, and our models perform twice as fast as commonly used open-source alternatives for running neural networks.